-Lyndall Bass’ design for the new 2010 Penny has been selected as the winning image in a Federal competition as one of eighteen finalists.
-Her initials, LB, can be found on the reverse under the left side of the scroll.
-The intials JFM on the right side belong to Joseph F. Mennna, the staff medalist who sculpted the design.
-The coin entered circulation in 2010 and will be ongoing each year for at least the next fifty years.
+Lyndall Bass is the U.S. Mint selected freelance designer for our new 2010 start date Penny reverse.
+Her initials, LB, can be found under the left side of the ONE CENT scroll.
+The intials JFM on the right side belong to Joseph F. Mennna, the staff medalist who sculpted the design in 3-D. Lyndall's graphite drawing of the design and lettering were followed exactly.

-The design is emblematic of President Lincoln’s preservation of the United States of America as a single and united country.
+The concept commemorates Lincoln’s preservation of America as a single united country.
 The penny features a Civil War era shield with vertical stripes symbolizing the thirteen original states joined in a single compact union.
 The E Pluribus Unum above them is Latin for “Out of Many One”.
-The scroll across the shield bears a One Cent curved letter design meant by the artist to stand for the re-establishment of trust in the economic flow of currency after the Civil War.
-Without the resolve of President Lincoln to win the Civil War, establishing peace and cooperation, we would not be the fifty United States we are today.
+The scroll across the shield bears a curved ONE CENT letter design meant by the artist to stand for the re-establishment of trust in the economic flow of currency after the Civil War.
+Without the resolve of President Lincoln to win the war and to establish peace and cooperation, we would not be the fifty United States we are today.